Hyperexploiter/LeaperFX/README.md

 # LeaperFX

+LeaperFX is a comprehensive currency exchange management system designed for local currency exchange businesses.
+It provides both a public-facing client dashboard and a private store owner dashboard for managing inventory, transactions, and business analytics.

+> **For comprehensive documentation, please see [Index.md](Index.md)**

 # Store Owner Dashboard Guide

 This guide explains how to access and use the Store Owner Dashboard in the Leaper-Fx Currency Exchange application.